nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.8 Delete expected module workload: `deleteexp` <a name="deleteexp"></a>
-Deletes the expected workload of specified module code from the database.
+Deletes the expected workload of the specified module code from the database.

 Format: `deleteexp <module code>`